Can You Wear Glasses in a Passport Photo? Prescription or Not

 Are passport photo glasses allowed after eye surgery?

 In extraordinary cases, when a person has undergone eye medical procedures or cannot take glasses off for a photo session for medical reasons, wearing glasses is allowed in passport photos.
 In these rare circumstances, a person should provide a signed doctor’s statement.
 The same is applicable to minors.

 When government officials examine a passport application, they take into consideration the documents attached concerning the necessity of wearing glasses for a passport picture.

-TLDR: There is a set of criteria one should follow in order to get a valid passport photo: rules for hair, jewelry, what to wear for a passport photo, etc. The glasses are not allowed to be worn in passport photos.
+TLDR: There is a set of criteria one should follow in order to get a valid passport photo: hair, jewelry, what to wear for a passport photo, etc. Usually, passport photos with glasses are not allowed.
 Rare cases do take place for documented medical reasons.
 To be on the safe side, get a gist of all the essential information and follow the U.S. passport photo guidelines that advise you to take off your glasses in a passport photo.

 Why can’t you wear glasses in a passport photo?